How to Start a Small Business 101 — The Ultimate Guide

 Choosing Your Business 101: Structure

 At a time when you’re focused on getting in front of customers as quickly and as often as possible, it can be hard to think about official requirements like registering a business name or deciding on a legal structure.
-Still, now that you have decided to start a new business or buy an existing one, one of the first critical steps is determining the business entity that's right for you.
+Still, now that you have decided to start a small business or buy an existing one, one of the first critical steps is determining the business entity that's right for you.

 Types of Business Structures